gush3l/gs-notify/README.md

 # gs-notify
 Simple and beautiful notify script with compatibility in syntax with most popular notify scripts!

+Look into `fxmanifest.lua` and `client.lua` to understand how compatibility works!
+You can also add other notify types just by modifying the functions `getIcon getColor getSound` and then adding them in the `config.lua`.

+Also you can change the direction of the notifications very easily in `script.js` at `Line 64` and `Line 81`

 **Preview:** https://streamable.com/e6qoot

 **My Discord Server:** https://discord.gg/XTpGvYeNxg